The roots of the Benway surname reach back to the language of the Viking settlers who populated the rugged shores of Scotland

 Benway Settlers in United States in the 20th Century

-- Addie Benway, aged 66, who emigrated to the United States, in 1913
+- Addie Benway, aged 66, who immigrated to the United States, in 1913

-- Mabel Benway, aged 26, who emigrated to the United States, in 1913
+- Mabel Benway, aged 26, who immigrated to the United States, in 1913

 - Edward C. Benway, aged 30, who landed in America, in 1915